Choosing a Sports Carbohydrate Replacement

 Gels can be hard on the digestive system causing cramps, bloating and diarrhea and nausea.
 So practice using these.

 The least expensive carbohydrate replacement is plain honey.
-Plus it has right ratio of glucose and fructose for maximum carb absorption, and there aren’t any additives.
+Plus it has right ratio of glucose and fructose for maximum carb absorption, and there aren't any additives.is known to possess antioxidant, antimicrobial, and anti-inflammatory properties.

 Choose real food instead.
-Many of these types of bars have lots of unhealthy saturated fat and other processed junk like partially hydrogenated soybean, palm, and palm kernel oils, additives, simple sugars.
+Many of types of protein or energy bars have lots of unhealthy saturated fat and other processed junk like partially hydrogenated soybean, palm, and palm kernel oils, additives, simple sugars.
+If you can, choose real food fueling.